Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 what advantages AI points out for the competitor

-whether your brand is described too generally
+whether your brand is described too vaguely

-whether limitations or gaps show up
+whether any limitations or gaps are mentioned

 whether AI has enough data about your brand